 8 Tips That Can Help Protect Your Floors From Damage

-- Use floor coverings – think rugs, runners, and doormats.
+Think rugs, runners, and doormats.
 This is for protecting floors while moving against scrapes, scratches, and dents.
 Hardwood floors in particular are vulnerable.

-- Use furniture sliders – furniture sliders are quite handy when it comes to protecting floors when moving, especially when moving heavy and unwieldy items like sofas, chests, and armoires.
+Furniture sliders are quite handy when it comes to protecting floors when moving, especially when moving heavy and unwieldy items like sofas, chests, and armoires.
 All you need to do is lift one corner of the item you’re moving and slip the slider underneath.
 Do this until all areas touching the floor have a cover on them.
 From there, simply slide your furniture pieces where you need them.

-- Don’t drag furniture – while you might think you’re making work easier, in a real sense, you’re actually doing your flooring a disservice.
+While you might think you’re making work easier, in a real sense, you’re actually doing your flooring a disservice.
 You could hire a moving company to do the heavy lifting for you, or schedule floor repair into your list of what to do after moving.
 Try lifting instead of dragging.

-- Measure your furniture and doorways beforehand – this allows you to plan for large furniture pieces which can help avoid costly mistakes that could result in damaged floors, not to mention broken furniture.
+This allows you to plan for large furniture pieces which can help avoid costly mistakes that could result in damaged floors, not to mention broken furniture.

-- Place a cardboard or sheet of floor covering before moving household appliances – this ties into the gist of this article.
+This ties into the gist of this article.
 The whole idea is to protect floors when moving in order to – again – avoid costly mistakes.

-- Create a plan before you start putting things out – not only will a good plan make the process efficient for you, but it also helps you know what to anticipate and how to work around potential challenges as there are always a few.
+Not only will a good plan make the process efficient for you, but it also helps you know what to anticipate and how to work around potential challenges as there are always a few.

-- Seek help from professionals – as we’ve alluded to in an earlier point, hiring professionals from a moving company is the best way to move.
+As we’ve alluded to in an earlier point, hiring professionals from a moving company is the best way to move.
 These are experts familiar with moving best practices such as moving floor protection, among other things.
 If you prefer a DIY for whatever reason, consider enlisting some muscle, whether that be friends or other help.

-- Clean the floor beforehand – it doesn’t necessarily have to be a deep clean, unless you’re in the mood for it and have got the time.
+It doesn’t necessarily have to be a deep clean, unless you’re in the mood for it and have got the time.
 A clean floor is all about clearing any debris and materials that could trip, slip, or cause a fall.
 That includes drying wet surfaces.
 Fall injuries are not only dangerous, but they are the leading cause of preventable deaths in elderly people in the US.